GSS-Cogs/csvw-datacube-validation/README.md

 For convenience it's probably worth creating an alias by adding `alias validate="python3 <PATH TO WHERE YOU CLONES IT>/csvw-datacube-validation/validator/init.py` to your `./bashrc` so you can use via `validate <path-to-schema>`.

-Path to schema can always be a url, eg "https://ci.floop.org.uk/job/GSS_data/job/Disability/job/PHE-Co-occurring-substance-misuse-and-mental-health-issues/82/artifact/datasets/PHE-Co-occurring-substance-misuse-and-mental-health-issues/out/county-ua-deprivation-deciles-in-england-imd2010.csv-schema.json", but can only be a locally held schema if you've set up local reference sources (see below).
+Path to schema can always be a url, eg "https://ci.floop.org.uk/job/GSS_data/job/Disability/job/PHE-Co-occurring-substance-misuse-and-mental-health-issues/82/artifact/datasets/PHE-Co-occurring-substance-misuse-and-mental-health-issues/out/county-ua-deprivation-deciles-in-england-imd2010.csv-schema.json", and you can use locally held scheama files - but - if you want to validate against your locally held reference data (eg `/ref_common` or `/family-disabily/reference/`) you'll need to set up local reference sources (see below).

 ### Setup Local References